Shellyhackinglab/BTLO/The Planet's Prestige.md

 It's base64, so I converted it using here (https://www.base64decode.org/) and got a true message.

 # Q6.
-You can guess from the text mail.
+You can get from the first text mail as well.

 answers:
 Q1) emkei.cz